Fire Emblem Shadows: Plot

 The game is split into parallel light and shadow stories that are told in short, visual novel-style chapters and grouped into episodes known as Books.
 The player can unlock chapters by playing multiplayer battles.

-In the first chapter of the light story, Kurt, the prince of the Kingdom of Ast, flees the country after it is invaded by servants of Fenris.
+In the first chapter of the story, Kurt, the prince of the Kingdom of Ast, flees the country after it is invaded by servants of Fenris.
 Kurt, actually a woman who is hiding her gender due to a lack of male heirs, and her retainers and allies, seek to flee to the neighboring kingdom of Holtz, where Kurt's fiancee, Rose, will grant them safety.
-Throughout the journey, Kurt and her allies are pursued by servants of Fenris, led by the siblings Hati and Skoll.
-Skoll appears to kill Kurt after she refuses to make a dark pact, though Kurt believes this to have been a nightmare.
-The group realizes that a traitor is feeding information to Fenris; Gotthold, one of Kurt's retainers, makes a verbal slip, and subsequently admits his betrayal, having made a pact to secretly save Kurt's life following Skoll's attack, which was not in fact a dream.
-Commanded to kill Kurt, Gotthold manages to defy the order and retain his free will, though this causes him to perish as punishment for breaking the pact.
-The group subsequently makes it to Holtz.
-The second chapter of the light story focuses on the character Joachim, a boy who has the blood of Fenris inside of him and lives in a village with disciples of Naga.
-Joachim's village is destroyed by servants of Fenris, and Hati and Skoll approach him.
-Joachim initially rejects their offer, but in an attempt to protect his friends, ends up giving in and joining Fenris's side.
-Erma and Yuni, two servants of Naga, reunite Joachim with his friends, with Yuni revealing one of them is serving Fenris; she intends to kill whoever the traitor is.
+Servants of Fenris, Hati and Skoll, attack them throughout the journey, with Skoll attempting to kill Kurt in what she believes to be a nightmare.
+The group realizes there is a traitor feeding information to them, revealed to be a member of Kurt's allies, Gotthold, who became a servant to save Kurt's life from Skoll.
+Gotthold lets himself die rather than harm Kurt, and the group subsequently makes it to Holtz.
+Servants of Naga, Sai and Shea, begin to combat the forces of Fenris, recruiting an amnesiac woman named Lyn.

+The second chapter of the story focuses on the character Joachim, a boy descended from Fenris who lives in a village with disciples of Naga.
+Joachim's village is destroyed by servants of Fenris, and Hati and Skoll attempt to recruit him.
+Erma and Yuni, two servants of Naga, reunite Joachim with his friends, with Yuni intending to kill the servant of Fenris among them.
+Joachim is suspected of being the traitor, though it is revealed Joachim's friend Estel is the true traitor, having joined with Fenris to save Joachim's life.
+Joachim kills Estel, who lets herself die by his hand.
+Kurt, through her royal blood, receives warning that one day, she and Joachim will end up in conflict.
+Meanwhile, Sai, Shea, and Lyn end up in conflict with Hati and Skoll.

-In the first chapter's shadow story, servants of the Light Goddess Naga, Sai and Shea, encounter an amnesiac woman named Lyn, who they believe was summoned to help them fight Fenris, while Hati and Skoll recruit others to their side.
-Sai, Shea, and Lyn encounter Hati and Skoll, who have recruited another amnesiac named Dimitri, who proceeds to fight Lyn.
-In the second chapter's shadow story, the forces of Fenris plan their attack on the village while Erma and Yuni investigate following their attack.
+The third chapter is set in the kingdom of Notia, which is home to a labyrinth filled with monsters.
+Though given a holy axe by Naga to combat the threat, the royalty is destroyed and are unable to stop the monsters.
+A sole survivor of the royalty, Rusty, prepares to enter the labyrinth and claim the axe as his own.
+Ananke, a woman who serves Fenris, is enlisted by Skoll to kill Rusty as he claims the axe so the new royalty can claim it as their own.
+Rusty ends up claiming the axe, and he reveals the axe allows for control over the labyrinth's monsters.
+He uses the axe to stop agents of the new royalty, as well as kill Ananke.
+Rusty prepares to head to Saule to obtain aid for a revolution to overthrow the new royalty.
+Sai, Shea, Hati, and Skoll observe the proceedings, with Hati and Skoll stating that they will to continue to attempt to recruit Rusty to their cause.